RonakR/CTCI-Solutions/2_Linked_Lists/1_Remove_Dups/README.md

 #### Brute Force
 - For each item in list compare to rest of the items.
 Standard O(N<sup>2</sup>) soln.

+#### Optimize
+- Look for BUD
  - Utilize hash table/dict.
 Run through list, if item's in dict remove the currect item from list, else add current item to dict.
 Time: O(N), Space: O(N)

-#### Optimize
-- Look for BUD
-- DIY
-- Simplify & Generalize
-- Base Case and Build
-- Data Structure Brainstorm
+ - FOLLOW UP optimization: For each character use a runner to look through the rest of the list checking for dupicates.
+O(N<sup>2</sup>)

 #### Implement
 #### Walk Through